 - Test to see with $100 which work for you — Test in early October.
 Spend $25 in 4 different places with a message like: “get a jump-start on your holiday gift shopping!” and see which ones give you the best results.

 10 Tips to help you get a jump start on a Successful Holiday Sales Season:

 - You must realize that your gift-giver may be a different target than the people you’ve been marketing to so far.
-If you sell women’s accessories, you’ve been targeting women of a certain age.
+For instance, if you sell women’s accessories, you’ve been targeting women of a certain age.
 Now, you need to target their husbands or boyfriends — the gift-giver.
 Do some research to figure out how best to reach them.

-- Choose the right platform.
+- Choose the right social media network.
 If you’re promoting a local event venue for corporate parties (B2B), then you’ll want to focus heavily on LinkedIn and Google My Business.
 If you’re an ecommerce site, then Facebook, Instagram and Pinterest are going to be your primary networks.
 But, don’t forget that LinkedIn users are consumers, too!
-And, of course, you’ve got the younger generation on Snapchat and TikTok.
+And, of course, you’ve got the younger generation on Snapchat.

 - Create great enticing graphics.
 You need to stand out above all the other posts — not just your competition!
 Use only sharp, quality graphics and videos.
 For instance, videos and animated gifs are more eye-catching than static, still photographs.
 I like Canva.com.
 It’s a free graphics tool and they have all the templates you need.
 Use the 800 x 800 standard social media graphic template for all the networks.